portotype/portotype.com/thesis/2023-01-24-Intercom-for-X-thesis.md

 ### The thesis

 I believe that we will see the emergence of many Intercom-style applications.
-That is, Plug'n'play, Domain SaaS.
+That is, plug'n'play SaaS sw that augments your software in a full-stack way, in a particular feature domain, which means that it will offer features that connect directly to the user, a back-office for saas operators, APIs, etc.

 Competition within software categories is growing.
 On top of that, users increasingly demand top notch, custom experiences.
 As a result, companies must offer best-in-class solutions to their users AND at the same time they have to test variations and adaptations of those features to their specific needs.